jakobbouchard/hestia-nginx-cache/readme.txt

 = Can I manually purge the cache using the plugin? =

 Yes, you can.
-Once the plugin is installed and activated, you will see a "Purge Hestia Nginx Cache" button in the admin bar.
+Once the plugin is installed and activated, you will see a "Purge Nginx Cache" button in the admin bar.

 = I am experiencing issues with the plugin.
 What do I do? =